Simon Pulse Editorial Team

 WHAT RAISES MARA’S PULSE?
 A great hook or concept and it’s a plus if there is a romance involved; unreliable narrators; twist endings; great world building future or past; strong female characters.

 WHAT RAISES LIESA’S PULSE?
-High stakes stories (bonus points if the whole world is in danger!); angsty characters coping believably with difficult life situations; escapist fantasy grounded in accessible characters; ticking clocks; new ways to create a soap opera; dark and intense concept and voice; people reinventing themselves; toxic relationships of all kinds including family/friendship; magical realism.
+Stories of #resistance from young women characters; sex-positive characters and storylines; books that navigate the world of rape culture; high stakes stories (bonus points if the whole world is in danger!); angsty characters coping believably with difficult life situations; escapist fantasy grounded in accessible characters; ticking clocks; new ways to create a soap opera; dark and intense concept and voice; people reinventing themselves; toxic relationships of all kinds including family/friendship; magical realism.

 Liesa’s titles include: